nvidia-china-sae/mair-hub/rl-tutorial/vlm-R1/README.md

 # If you're using HuggingFace datasets that require authentication, you need to login to your hf account
 huggingface-cli login
 ```

+**After completing the veRL environment setup, please copy all files in this directory to the verl directory to ensure subsequent experiments can proceed normally.**

 ### Key Parameters

 For key parameter descriptions of veRL, please refer to [Key Parameters](../r1-zero/README.md#key-parameters) in R1-Zero Tutorial.